 Utkarsh Welfare Foundation organised a mega camp and started implementing series of camps on digital financial literacy from the month of May 2017 and is continued across districts in Bihar & Uttar Pradesh.
-Currently the program is being run across 4 states Bihar, Jharkhand, Madhya Pradesh, & Uttar Pradesh.
+Currently the program is being run across 2 states Bihar & Uttar Pradesh.
 New training modules which includes flash cards, Audio visuals, Snake & Ladder game have been developed with technical core team members of Utkarsh Welfare Foundation.
-The total 49746 beneficiary has successfully attended the Digital Financial Literacy program as on September 2019.
+The total 50960 beneficiary has successfully attended the Digital Financial Literacy program as on December 2019.

 Utkarsh Welfare Foundation’s health initiatives are intended to provide free Primary Health Services and awareness to the low income households in the targeted geographies.
 Outpatient diagnostic services with free medicine are being provided as a part of the initiative.
 Program is implemented in collaboration with select hospitals, ensuring quality health service under the strict supervision of healthcare professionals and practitioners.
 Two approaches viz. regular Poly Clinics through locations as well as Mobile Poly Clinics with route plan are being adopted for extending health services.

 Mobile Polyclinics are organized to ensure that the benefits of health initiatives reaches to more number of patients.
 Mobile Vans equipped with professional medical practitioners and medicines covers the targeted geography.